jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 it can help to count backwards.
 Most strings are tuned a perfect fourth apart, so the scale degree on the same fret on the neighboring string will be 4.
-The major third is back one fret---this is good to know in general.
+The major third is back one fret---the third interval on neighboring strings may already be known, since it's the shell of every major chord.

-Then a major second (a whole tone T) is back two frets from the 3.
+Then the major second (whole tone "T") is back two frets from the 3.
-A minor second (a semitone S) is the fret behind that.
+A minor second (semitone "S") is the fret behind that.

 ## CAGED scale forms